chawins/pal/README.md

 ### Main Files

 - `main.py`: Main file for running attacks.
-- `gather_results.py`: Gather results from log files and print as a table.
-If you are modifying this file for your own purpose (e.g., print specific results, etc.), please make an untracked copy.
+- `gather_results.py`: Gather results from log files and print them as a table.

 ### `Src`

 Most of the attack and model code is in `src/`.

-- `attacks` contains all the attack algorithm.
+- `attacks` contains all the attack algorithms.
 To add a new attack, create a new file in this directory and import and add your attack to `_ATTACKS_DICT` in `attacks/__init__.py`.
 We highly recommend extending `BaseAttack` class in `attacks/base.py` for your attack.
 See `attacks/gcg.py` or `attacks/gcg_random.py` for examples.
   - `attacks/gcg.py`: contains our GCG++ which is built from a minimal version of the original GCG attack ([code](https://github.com/llm-attacks/llm-attacks), [paper](https://arxiv.org/abs/2307.15043)).
-  - `attacks/gcg_random.py`: RAL attack.
+  - `attacks/ral.py`: Our RAL attack.
-  - `attacks/bproxy.py`: PAL attack.
+  - `attacks/pal.py`: Our PAL attack.
 - `models` contains various model interfaces.
 - `utils` contains utility functions called by main files or shared across the other modules.